akshayjoshii/akshayjoshii.github.io/academia-hugo/content/home/gallery/index.md

 weight = 90  # Order that this section will appear.

 title = "Photography"
-subtitle = "I am an earnest street/portrait photographer, here are some featured images"
+subtitle = "Here are some featured images"
 +++

 {{< gallery >}}